 This is tricky to navigate.
 We would suggest that you approach a conversation about this very carefully.

 We are getting some feedback from people who are suffering with binge eating that they might find it really helpful if carers supported them to lock food away at this time.
-However, this may not be useful for everyone, so discuss this possibility calmly and without assumptions.
+However, this may not be useful for everyone.
+It's vital to discuss this possibility calmly and without making assumptions about what would best help the person you're supporting – everyone is different and what may be helpful for some may be unhelpful for others.

 Perhaps agree that you’ll check in about this regularly.
 If you keep this guideline in place at this time, it will need to be reviewed when situations calm down and food is more accessible.
 Maybe agree a timeframe for how long you’d like to put this in place.
 For example, you might agree that you lock certain foods away for one week and then you will review it together after that and it might change.